tanner-johnson2718/MEME_ETH_LAB/README.md

 ## Finalized HW Set Up

+TODO

 ## SW Flow

-The SW flow is encapsulated by a set of scripts:
+The SW flow and capabilities are encapsulated by the set of scripts:

 | script | desc | comments|
 | --- | --- | --- |